patheticGeek/torrent-aio-bot/Readme.md

 Same, if you want to change the limetorrents site visit the site you want to use and search for something, then replace the thing you searched for with {term} so final url looks like https://limetorrents.at/search?search={term} and set this value to env var LIMETORRENT_SITE

+To Change 1337x Site Please Check The correct search url before changing in the code.
+It is Different then piratebay and limetorrent
 For 1337x env var name will be O337X_SITE

 ## API Endpoints